 Introduction

-I rely on end-to-end tests to catch layout regressions before they reach production, but I noticed images often slip through the cracks.
-Between responsive containers, flex and grid layouts, padding, borders, and CSS transforms, an image can easily render stretched or squashed without me seeing it.
-Rather than pulling in heavy snapshot-diff tools or external metadata readers, I verify image fidelity natively in Playwright using the browser’s own APIs.
+I rely on end-to-end tests to catch layout regressions before they reach production.
+However, I noticed that images often slip through the cracks.
+Responsive containers, flex layouts, grid layouts, padding, borders, and CSS transforms can all affect an image.
+Because of this, an image can render stretched or squashed without me seeing it.
+Instead of using heavy snapshot-diff tools or external metadata readers, I verify image fidelity natively in Playwright.
+To do this, I use the browser’s own APIs.

 The Problem & Goal